· · · ·

 Instructions for Making This Recipe

-Preheat oven to 350 degrees.
-Gather your ingredients so that you have everything close at hand on the counter or table.
-Spray baking spray in a 9″ square cake pan, coffee cake pan, or Bundt-style pan to cover the inside.
+Preheat oven to 350°F. Gather the ingredients so you have everything close at hand on the counter or table.
+Coat a 9″ square cake pan, coffee cake pan, or Bundt-style pan with shortening and flour or baking spray to cover the inside.

 If I’m making this cake for a family gathering or church potluck, I may use a tube-style pan for a prettier display.
-I like to use Baker’s Joy when working with Bundt pans.
+I like to use Ever Bake or Baker’s Joy when working with Bundt pans.
 But you may also grease and flour the pan, if you prefer.

 Prepare the Ingredients